Ed-Fi-Alliance/Ed-Fi-Standard/README.md

 Ed-Fi-Standard
 ==========
-This repository hosts the Ed-Fi Data Standard used by all of Ed-Fi Technologies.
+This repository hosts the Ed-Fi Data Standard used by the Ed-Fi Technology components.

 Contents of this repository
 =========